zygolife/LCG_Phylogeny/README.md

-# LCG_Phylogeny
-Low Coverage Genome zygomycete Phylogeny project
+# Phylogeny for low coverage genomes